GSA-TTS/identity-handbook/_articles/incident-response-checklist.md

 Find and follow your appropriate role checklist.
 Checklists are intentionally terse with links to supporting process and information where needed.

-These additional roles are external to and highly engaged with responders in the situation room:
+These additional roles are external to, and highly engaged with, responders in the situation room:

 * [Comms Lead](#comms-lead) - Login.gov communications lead overseeing crisis communications
 * [Envoy](#envoy) - Joins agency partner situation room in case of joint incident and ensures appropriate inter-team coordination